BlackSheepCalvin/CodingStyles/ObservationsOutcomes.md

 \* to be honest V1 does the bare minimum for now, since the LLM went the easiest routes.
 But!
 Its good because we'll see how it scales!

 \+ i dont measure time but i finished this quickly in one night, after work+playing eve online, next morning i wrote unit tests before i went to work.
 (And played eve :D)

+#### V1 normalization:

+\- Yes functional was easy to test, but it was easy to test the FUNCTIONS.
+I tested the wrong thing, and now i am deleting those tests, they are useless and it would be a burden to update them.
+In other words: if you are doing testing right, functional may not be easier to test than any other style.
+Because your tests should be independent of implementation!

+\- Allright... it started great, then it was harder, then it was a little fun, but now... i'd just say this is just very annoying :D I have to keep changing my functions, their signatures,
+and i have to keep coming up with hacks about how to change this thing to work the way i want.
+All while keeping all the requirements in my head, and also every detail of how this beautiful mess works.
+This was much easier with every other style.

+\- Note that i dont have to write tests - OMG btw the tests... if rewriting the signatures of all these functions is annoying, imagine how annoying would be to rewrite all the tests too...
+The list for the previous point started to grow too long, so i split this into two.

+\- Everything got more tricky, and things are not in one place anymore.
+So cohesion suffered.
+Probably when the first time i wrote the code it did not have strict requirements so i went for the most convenient solutions.

+\- I've encountered a line with a comment "// bruh...".
+So probably it already looked a bit tricky when i wrote that line.
+I think I don't have to tell you that i have no idea what is going on in that line :D

+\+ Still a bit fun, in a puzzle-like way.
+I am not sure this is a positive, but i didnt want to be so negative :D

 ### Clean Architecture (/following a specific architectural design pattern):